-Member States have the primary responsibility for follow-up and review, at the national, regional and global levels, in relation to the progress made in implementing the Sustainable Development Goals and targets.
-National statistical systems are the primary source of data and statistics for Sustainable Development Goal global reporting, and the quality of the data and statistics they report to international and supranational statistical agencies has a major impact on the overall quality of global reporting on Sustainable Development Goal indicators.
-In order to maximize accuracy, transparency and trust in global reporting on progress towards the Sustainable Development Goals, Member States should:
+Member States have the primary responsibility for follow-up and review, at the national, regional and global levels, in relation to the progress made in implementing the Goals and targets.
+National Statistical Systems are the primary source of data and statistics for SDG global reporting, and the quality of the data and statistics they report to ISSAs has a major impact on the overall quality of global reporting on SDG indicators.
+In order to maximize accuracy, transparency and trust in SDG global reporting Member States should:

-17. Produce the underlying data for global Sustainable Development Goal indicators based on internationally agreed definitions and standards.

-18. Provide necessary data and metadata for global reporting to custodian agencies in a timely manner and according to quality standards through existing reporting mechanisms or national Sustainable Development Goal indicator reporting platforms whenever possible.

-19. When data do not meet international standards, submit the necessary methodological information to allow international and supranational statistical agencies to adjust statistics to ensure international coherence and comparability.

-20. Review the information provided by custodian agencies and notify agencies if any issues are identified.

-21. Ensure ongoing dialogue with custodian agencies on national data reported for global monitoring of Sustainable Development Goals, in particular when there are disagreements related to national data sources and country-specific estimates.
-Dialogue should focus on maximizing scientific rigour, international comparability, coherence and the implementation of the Fundamental Principles of Official Statistics.

-22. Pursue support for strengthening data collection and capacity-building in their own countries.
+- 17. Produce the underlying data for global SDG indicators based on internationally agreed definitions and standards; - 18.
+Provide necessary data and metadata for global reporting to custodian agencies in a timely manner and according to quality standards through existing reporting mechanisms or national SDG indicator reporting platforms whenever possible; - 19.
+When data do not meet international standards, submit the necessary methodological information to allow ISSAs to adjust statistics to ensure international coherence and comparability; - 20.
+Review the information provided by custodian agencies and notify agencies if any issues are identified; - 21.
+Ensure on-going dialogue with custodian agencies on national data reported for global monitoring of SDGs, particularly when there are disagreements related to national data sources and country-specific estimates.
+Dialogue should focus on maximizing scientific rigour, international comparability, coherence and the implementation of the Fundamental Principles of Official Statistics. - 22.
+Pursue support for strengthening data collection and capacity building in their own countries.

 IV.
-Role of the national statistical office
+The role of NSO

-In their capacity as data producers and as coordinators of their national statistical systems, national statistical offices have accountability for the quality and accuracy of global reporting on progress towards the Sustainable Development Goals.
-Within a country, the national statistical office is often mandated also to provide quality assurance for the statistical data produced by other national data-producing entities, although some national statistics may remain under the supervision of specialized institutions.
-Arrangements for data reporting from national statistical systems to international and supranational statistical agencies vary considerably across agencies and countries.
-National statistical offices are the national data providers for many international and supranational statistical agencies.
-Depending on the governance structure of each such agency, Member States may have designated other authorities, typically in line ministries, as providers of national data.
-In such cases, internal coordination within the national statistical system is of utmost importance.
+In their capacity as data producers and as coordinators of their national statistical systems, National Statistical Offices have accountability for the quality and accuracy of SDG global reporting.
+Within a country, the NSO is often mandated also to provide quality assurance for the statistical data produced by other national data-producing entities, although some national statistics may remain under the supervision of specialized institutions.
+Arrangements for data reporting from national statistical systems to ISSAs vary considerably across agencies and countries.
+NSOs are the national data providers for many ISSAs.
+Depending on the governance structure of each ISSA, Member States may have designated other authorities, typically in line Ministries, as providers of national data.
+In those cases, internal coordination within the NSS is of utmost importance.

-While respecting the existence of different data reporting arrangements among international and supranational statistical agencies, national statistical offices and other actors in the national statistical system, Member States and custodian agencies should promote the coordinating role of national statistical offices in reporting on the Sustainable Development Goals by:
+While respecting the existence of different data reporting arrangements among ISSAs, NSOs and other actors in the National Statistical System (NSS), Member States and custodian agencies should promote the coordinating role of NSOs in SDG reporting by:

-23. Keeping national statistical offices systematically informed on data collection and validation processes related to Sustainable Development Goal indicators even when custodian agencies' primary contact is in other institutions.

-24. Strengthening national statistical offices' capacity to coordinate the production of Sustainable Development Goal indicators within the national statistical system and apply a coherent quality framework.

-25. Supporting national statistical offices to become the national overall coordinator for the Sustainable Development Goal indicators.

-26. Supporting national statistical offices on the dissemination and advocacy of the data and statistical information collected for Sustainable Development Goals.
+- 23. Keeping NSOs systematically informed on data collection and validation processes related to SDG indicators even when custodian agencies' primary contact is in other institutions; - 24.
+Strengthening NSOs' capacity to coordinate the production of SDG indicators within the NSS and apply a coherent quality framework; - 25.
+Supporting NSOs to become the national overall coordinator for SDG indicators; - 26.
+Supporting NSOs on the dissemination and advocacy of the data and statistical information collected for SDG.